Chiang Mai: City of Temples

 Wat Phra Singh

 Wat Phra Singh, also know as the Temple of the Lion Buddha, is probably the second most sacred temple in Chiang Mai after Wat Doi Suthep.
 The temple was built in 1345.
 It is one of the most visited and recognized temples in Chiang Mai.

 Wat Jed Yod

 Wat Jed Yod is an ancient temple outside the old city.
-The temple gets is often refered to as the “seven peaks temple.”
+It’s often refered to as the “seven peaks temple.”
 The temple is in the tradition Lanna style.
-The grounds of the temple are very peaceful and often does not get many tourists visiting.
-It is a great place for reflection.
+It is one of my favorites for peaceful reflection.
+Each time I have visited (about 5 different times), there were not many other people on the grounds.